Skip to main content

 Airflow context in issues

-When a dbt model fails during execution in an Airflow task, SYNQ automatically enriches the issue with Airflow execution context.
+When a dbt model fails during execution in an Airflow task, the issue is automatically enriched with Airflow execution context.
 This helps you quickly identify which specific DAG and task encountered the failure.
 Information included:

 • DAG ID: The Airflow DAG that was running